 This adds up to convenience for you and correct nutrition for your palm tree.

 No matter how good your homemade fertilizer mix is, it will not provide the correct nutrients for palm trees.

-Examples of common palm tree fertilizer recipes include those using ingredients such as:
+Examples of common palm fertilizer recipes include those using ingredients such as:

-This is a popular do-it-yourself palm tree fertilizer mix, but it does not deliver enough magnesium, manganese, and iron.
+This is a popular do-it-yourself fertilizer mix for palm trees, but it does not deliver enough magnesium, manganese, and iron.

-There’s another home recipe for palm tree fertilizer using:
+There’s another home recipe for palm fertilizers using: